galaxyproject/galaxy-hub/content/news/2024-10-31-GCB2024/index.md

 ### Reflections and Takeaways

 Attending GCB 2024 was an inspiring experience for our team, marked by learning, collaboration, and cultural discovery.
 The breadth of topics—from pangenomics to community standards in genome generation—broadened our understanding of current bioinformatics challenges and innovations.
-We left with renewed enthusiasm for advancing Galaxy’s contributions in bioinformatics and are grateful to the organizers, speakers, and participants who made this event both insightful and memorable.
+We left with renewed enthusiasm for advancing Galaxy’s contributions to bioinformatics and are grateful to the organizers, speakers, and participants who made this event both insightful and memorable.

 Looking forward to future collaborations with the dynamic GCB community!